-- Prices - From January 1, 2019 through December 31, 2019, here are the prices for Standard Admission, Adult tickets cost £24, student or senior tickets are £22.
-Children from 5 to 17 cost and the disabled cost £13.50 and children under 5 are free.
-Famly tickets for two adults and up to 3 children are also available.
+- Prices - From January 1, 2019 through December 31, 2019, here are the prices for Standard Admission, Adult tickets cost £25, student or senior tickets are £22.80.
+Children from 5 to 17 cost and the disabled cost £14 and children under 5 are free.
+Family tickets for two adults and up to three children are also available.

 - How to Buy - Tickets are sold for timed entry at intervals of 15 minutes apart.
 They are available on the day at the Palace but as the entry can be busy during the annual opening, visitors are advised to buy their tickets in advance - either at the Palace ticket office or online.

 - Combination Tickets: To make the most of your visit, Royal Day Out tickets are available that can be used for three attractions.
 In addition to the Buckingham Palace State Rooms, this combination ticket provides entry to the Royal Mews, where the Royal carriages and horses are kept, and to the Queen's Gallery.
 Find out more about Royal Day Out Tickets.

-- Practical Information The Palace website has pages of information about everything from length of visit, multi-media guides in 9 different language, handicapped and access facilities to toilets and baby changing facilities.
+- Practical Information The Palace website has pages of information about everything from length of visit, multi-media guides in nine different languages, handicapped and access facilities to toilets and baby changing facilities.
 To find out about how to cope with the practical necessities of life, best check out their Practical Information webpages.

 What Else is Nearby